-Here are 10 actions you can take if your book on Amazon isn’t selling well.
+Here are 10 actions you can take if your book on Amazon, or other retailers, isn’t selling so well.

 1. Your Book Is Lost In The Forest

 One of the easiest actions to take to help book sales is to change the genre and category and find better search keywords.